UPDATE: Submissions are currently OPEN! We will be accepting submissions via email for a short time, for Issue #7, which will be out in late August.

 Include your name, address, email, and phone number on each page, as well as a brief cover letter telling us about yourself.

-Simultaneous submissions (a manuscript which you have also sent, or will send, to other publications) are accepted and encouraged as long as this is stated in your cover letter and you notify us immediately upon acceptance elsewhere.
+Simultaneous submissions (a manuscript which you have also sent, or will send, to other publications) are accepted and encouraged as long as you notify us immediately upon acceptance elsewhere.

 Previously published work will not be considered.
-Writing published online will not be considered.
+Writing published online, including facebook and personal blogs, will not be considered.

 Pay is 2 copies of the magazine and a 1-year subscription.